wp-plugins/feature-a-page-widget/readme.txt

 4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==
+= 2.0.0 (DATE) =
+* **MAJOR UPDATE** Support only for WordPress 3.8+
+* [New] Updated design matches WordPress 3.8 admin and replaces all but one image with Dashicons.
+* [New] Options for hiding Title, Image, and Excerpt and adding "Read More" link.
+* [New] Features Posts by default!
+(And new filter for adding other post types!)
+* [New] Changes to templates for great flexibility.
+(Old templates will partially still work but support may be removed in future versions.)
+* [New] Filters for adding post types, modifying "Read More" link, adding custom layouts, and more!
+* [New] Docblock commenting throughout plugin for better in-code documentation
+* [Fix] Remove `/assets/` folder from plugin package for faster downloads.
+* Various small CSS changes to widget layouts for improved consistency.
+* Reorganized files & cleaner markup in most places
+* Remove use of `extract()` for more readable code.
+* Update Chosen JS library to v1.1.0.

 = 1.2.5 (September 27, 2013) =
 * [Fix] Removed compatibility "fixes" for Digg Digg and PodPress.
 See support forum for details and recommended fixes.
 * Thanks to [@phrenq](http://wordpress.org/support/profile/phrenq) for troubleshooting help.